fbpx

 #2 Red Rock Crossing (Easy Sunset Hike in Sedona, AZ)

-Suppose you’re looking for an easy hike in Sedona, AZ, with stunning views of Sedona’s red rocks.
+If you’re looking for an easy hike in Sedona, AZ, with stunning views of Sedona’s popular Cathedral Rock (minus the effort), I recommend the Red Rock Crossing Trail is an excellent choice!

 The path is a leisurely 0.8-mile walk along Oak Creek, offering a peaceful and picturesque stroll through the beautiful Arizona landscape.